 Sedation dentistry and nitrous oxide

 While many dental practices have traditionally reserved anesthesia for more complicated procedures such as tooth extractions and root canals, it’s becoming more common to offer light sedation for more routine procedures, even a cavity filling.
-Your practice set-up may vary, but if you find that you have many patients with dental phobia, consider expanding your options for sedation dentistry.
+Your practice set-up may vary, but if you have many patients with dental phobia, consider expanding your options for sedation dentistry.

 Beneficial vibration

-Learn more about the effects of dental vibration
+Learn more about the effects of dental vibration.

-Vibration technology is a science-based, reliable method of eliminating the pain from dental injections.
-Learn more about the science behind DentalVibe by downloading our free e-book, The Benefits Of Vibration On Dental Pain And Anxiety.
+Vibration technology is a science-based, reliable method of eliminating pain from dental injections.
+Learn more about the science behind DentalVibe® by downloading our free e-book, The Benefits Of Vibration On Dental Pain And Anxiety.
 Incorporating pain-free injections into your dental practice will ensure that your patients have a more relaxing experience every time they visit your office.